Abdullahb11/DiagnoVision/workDone.md

 **To resume work, read this file and the project structure.
 Then say:**
 > "Read `workDone.md` and scan the project structure.
 We need to [next task]."

-**Current Status:** ✅ Glaucoma Model Integrated & Working | ✅ Patient History & Dashboard Functional | ⏳ DR Model Pending
+**Current Status:** ✅ Glaucoma Model Integrated & Working | ✅ DR Model Integrated & Working | ✅ Patient History & Dashboard Functional

 **What Works:**
 - ✅ User authentication (Firebase)
 - ✅ Patient/Doctor signup with profile creation
 - ✅ Image upload and Glaucoma analysis
+- ✅ Image upload and DR (Diabetic Retinopathy) analysis
-- ✅ GradCAM visualization (3 images: original, heatmap, overlay)
+- ✅ GradCAM visualization for both models (original, heatmap, overlay)
 - ✅ Results stored in Firebase and Supabase
 - ✅ Patient History page with scan history and images
 - ✅ Patient Dashboard with dynamic stats and recent scans
 - ✅ Sidebar navigation (fixed, always visible)

-**Next Priority:** DR Model Integration (needs training notebook and model file)
+**Next Priority:** Frontend integration for DR results display

 ---